zamoraem/CS361_search/README.txt

 			'name':		corresponds to the entered search terms 'summary':	contains a text string that describes a Wikipedia summary resulting from user's search term(s)

+ERROR: If an invalid search term (e.g. misspelling, not searchable term) is entered, 'summary' will be set to NULL.